eterhonh/Database9/README.md

 #### Faculty Table

-This is the [Faculty table dump file].
+This is the [Faculty table dump file](SQLdumps/facultydump).
 This table consists of everything specific to employees who are faculty members of the university which includes their IDs(faculty and person), Title, Highest Degree and College of their Degree.

 <img width="485" alt="facultydump" src="https://user-images.githubusercontent.com/61218535/101269368-46c7d980-373c-11eb-9dcf-9a9693688187.png">

 #### Locations Table

-This is the [locations table dump file].
+This is the [locations table dump file](SQLdumps/locationdump).
 Below is an image that displays part of the populated locations table:

 <img width="1028" alt="locationdump" src="https://user-images.githubusercontent.com/61218535/101269419-bd64d700-373c-11eb-99bf-4fb7597b2cc6.png">